willflier/reactive-seed-server/README.md

 # Reactive Server

-This project purpose is to power the Reactive Server Seed.
+This seed project purpose is to power the Reactive Server.

 ## Software design